You pay nothing until we win

 Punitive damages are not as commonly awarded as compensatory damages.
 Your attorney will know if you are eligible to receive punitive damages.

-If you experience any type of injury—no matter how minor—you should contact a personal injury lawyer as soon as possible.
+If you experience any type of injury—no matter how minor—you should contact a personal injury lawyer in Nampa, ID, as soon as possible.
 A personal injury lawyer has experience helping clients with these types of cases and will know what evidence to gather to prove the other person’s liability.

 Insurance is usually the largest obstacle in settling a personal injury case.
 If you make a personal injury claim, you should expect to be settling your claim with the insurance company.